sigmagamma/portl/README.md

 in the same folder.

-You can then run install_po_rtl_heb_win.py for a windows installation. remove_po_rtl_heb_win.py removes an existing windows installation.
+You can then run install_po_rtl_heb_win.py for a windows installation.

-You can use the spec files with pyinstaller to create executables:
+You can use the spec files with pyinstaller to create the executable.

-`pyinstaller remove_po_rtl_heb_win.spec`
+First modify the path for the portalhebrew folder within the file.
+Then run

 `pyinstaller install_po_rtl_heb_win.spec`